 - Airline Fee Credit.
 You get $200 each calendar year.
 You have to select one airline that American Express has partnered with between January 1 - 31.
 You can select the airline of your choice by going to rewards.americanexpress.com/olet/splash?campaignId=airline1&offerType=airlinechoice.
 You can only choose once per calendar year.
 The airlines available are Alaska Airlines, American Airlines and US Airways, Delta Airlines, Frontier Airlines, Hawaiian Airlines, JetBlue Airways, Spirit Airlines, Southwest Airlines and AirTran Airways, United Airlines.
 They may add more in the future.
 If you don't spend the $200, it doesn't carry over to the new calendar year.
 So you won't have $400 on the second calendar year, because the airline fee credit resets back to $200.
 The approved items that apply to the airline fee credit is:

 3. Change fees

 6. Airport lounge day passes and annual memberships

 8. In-flight amenity fees (beverages, food, pillows/blankets, headphones, etc)

 The non approved/non applicable items are:

-Charges made by airline partners (for example: you purchased a ticket on enrolled airline Delta, but bought food on a Korean Airline flight)
+3. Charges made by airline partners (for example: you purchased a Delta ticket that was flown by Korean Airline, but bought food on a Korean Airline flight)

-Gift cards issued by Airlines (This does not see to be the case in a few cases.
+10. Gift cards issued by Airlines (This does not see to be the case in a few cases.
 I have purchased Delta ticket voucher cards in $50 increments and it counted as airline travel credit!
 It was reimbursed by American Express!
 Delta only allows up to 3 of these ticket voucher cards to be used on one airline ticket.
 As of 2020, this is no longer allowed.